 \subsection{Accuracy Validation}

-To validate the accuracy of TAPInspector, we perform a fair and effective comparison with the state-of-the-art on the IoTMAL benchmark, which has been used as ground truth of violation detection in several literature \cite{celik2018soteria, nguyen2018iotsan, mohannad2020scalable}.
-However, we find that most of existing approaches \cite{chi2020cross,celik2019iotguard,chi2020cross,celik2019iotguard,ding2018on,bastys2018if} are not open-source, excluding IoTSAN \cite{nguyen2018iotsan} and \textsc{IotCom} \cite{mohannad2020scalable}.
-Hence, we only focus on SOTERIA\cite{celik2018soteria}, IoTSAN, and \textsc{IotCom}, whose paper or technical report \cite{celik2018soteriat} provides the results of inspecting apps in IoTMAL.
-Additionally, IoTMal does not provide violations about concurrency, rule latency, physical channel, and device connection. \textsc{IotCom} provides three new app groups containing physical-channel-related violations.
-Similarly, we also develop several new individual apps and app groups with designed violations related to concurrency, rule latency, and device connection.
+To validate the accuracy of TAPInspector, we perform a fair and effective comparison with the state-of-the-art on IoTBench.
+However, we find that most of existing approaches \cite{chi2020cross,celik2019iotguard,ding2018on,bastys2018if} are not open-source, excluding IoTSAN \cite{nguyen2018iotsan} and \textsc{IotCom} \cite{mohannad2020scalable}.
+Hence, we only focus on SOTERIA \cite{celik2018soteria}, IoTSAN, and \textsc{IotCom}, whose paper or technical report \cite{celik2018soteriat} provides the results of inspecting SmartApps in IoTBench.
+SmartApps \textit{ID 1-9} in IoTBench contain different vulnerabilities of action duplication and action conflict. \textit{Group 1-3} in IoTBench contain violations caused by rule interactions through cyber channels.
+SmartApps in IoTBench do not involve violations related to physical channel, concurrency, rule latency, and physical connection.
+We include 3 SmartApp groups (\textit{Group 4-6}) designed via \textsc{IotCom}, which involve violations related to physical channels.

-We summarize the results of accuracy validation with safety and liveness properties via TAPInspector and other approaches in Table \ref{tab:accuarcy}.
-TAPInspector identifies all known violations in 9 individual apps (\textit{ID 1-9}) and 6 app groups (\textit{Group 1-3} and \textit{Group 4-6} are defined by IoTMAL and \textsc{IotCom}, respectively). \textit{ID 5.1} can generate a fake event using a string-based method invocation by reflection.
-We fine-tune TAPInspector to support such method invocation to improve the accuracy of ICFG construction.
-Thus, TAPInspector can successfully identify this fake event leading to turning off the alarm when there is smoke.
-While \textit{Group 1-3} contain violations caused by rule interactions through cyber channels, \textit{Group 4-6} define violations through physical-channel-based interactions.